Collecting Art Is Easy. Running a Museum, Not So Much.

 Post left a $10 million endowment that covered the operating budget of Hillwood into the 1990s, but at some point, interest on the endowment could no longer keep pace with the costs of maintaining the building and grounds.
 The museum began fundraising, seeking memberships, holding special events, charging admissions and producing exhibitions that not only displayed objects Post had collected but also others borrowed from institutions elsewhere.
 Most importantly, Hillwood dropped its admissions policy that had limited the number of visitors—110 in the morning, 110 in the afternoon—who were required to make prior reservations, in the style of the Barnes Foundation.
 This new business model helped it earn more money and more repeat visitors.

-Every single-collector museum ultimately faces the same uncomfortable truth: a fixed collection, however extraordinary, can make a place feel like a one-and-done destination.
+Every single-collector private museum ultimately faces the same uncomfortable truth: a fixed collection, however extraordinary, can make a place feel like a one-and-done destination.
 There needs to be something new and different to see every time, even if the permanent collection largely remains the same.
 It’s a lesson that some museums founded by art collectors never learn; others think about sustainability from the get-go.

-“I think that our goals are that the exhibition program will rotate regularly, ensuring that the space is constantly evolving and continuously inviting visitors to return to see new art,” Phipps said of the planned Gochman Family Collection galleries.
-“But, also because we envision aspects of the space as a gathering place, as much as a gallery place, we hope that people will return to see different artists in conversation, film screenings and performances.”
-It doesn’t hurt that the Gochman arts space isn’t the only cultural institution in the area.
-The Katonah Museum of Art and the Aldrich Museum are nearby, and there are several performing arts spaces in the region.
-Phipps expects the Gochman Family Collection will become “a part of the whole arts ecosystem there,” drawing repeat visitors from New York City as well as locally.
+Which brings us back to the late Dolores Olmedo and her museum, which is set to reopen in May after closing during the COVID pandemic.
+She did everything right: she kept her art collection together, she gave it a beautiful home and she made her wishes known.
+What happens next will depend on whether those who steward her legacy have learned what so many private museum founders discovered too late—that a great collection is only the beginning.

 More in Museums